 20 Weeks Pregnant with Twins – Development

-By 20 weeks pregnant with twins, they can hear what you say, their eyelashes and eyebrows are formed, and their fingernails are long enough to accidentally scratch themselves (or each other if they share an amniotic sac).
+By 20 weeks of pregnancy, you’re well into your second trimester.
+Your twins can hear what you say, their eyelashes and eyebrows are formed, and their fingernails are long enough to accidentally scratch themselves (or each other if they share an amniotic sac).

-They’re likely getting rather crowded and you may start to feel them move around soon.
+They’re likely getting rather crowded and you may start to feel fetal movement soon!

-My oldest came with me to my appointment today and the doctor listened to his heart with the doppler so he could hear it first before listening to the twins, to include him in the visit.
+When I was 20 weeks pregnant with twins, my oldest came with me to my appointment today and the doctor listened to his heart rate with the doppler so he could hear it first before listening to the twins, to include him in the visit.
 It was pretty cute.
 My son was a trooper for the most part and made his snack last longer than usual which really helped the situation!

 One-Hour Glucose Test Results